aaviator42/Cha/README.md

 ## Functions

 All functions are contained within the `Cha` namespace.
-None are in-place.
+All return an array, and none are in-place.

 ### 1. `stringToArray(<query string>)`
 Converts the string to an array of keywords ("query array") and returns it.
 The entire string is converted into lowercase, and whitespace and punctuation is stripped from it.